 Synchronized cloud objects must have fields storing information about when the object was created and last modified.

-For synchronizing cloud CRM data (Salesforce, Dynamics CRM, SugarCRM, or Zoho CRM), it is recommended to use a dedicated cloud CRM account that is not used for any other data update operations.
+For synchronizing cloud CRM data (Salesforce, Dynamics 365, SugarCRM, or Zoho CRM), it is recommended to use a dedicated cloud CRM account that is not used for any other data update operations.

 Resolving Change Conflicts